- How do I apply for housing?

 Can I be assigned to an apartment?
 Our apartments on campus, Heritage and Pioneer Halls, are for upper-class students only.
 New transfer students may request to live there, and will be assigned if there is availability.
 Students must have obtained junior class status (58 credits), and be at least age 20 by October 15th of the academic year.

 What is provided by the University in each room?
-Each residence hall room is furnished with a bed, wardrobe (including drawers), desk, chair, and curtains.
+Each residence hall room is furnished with a bed, wardrobe (including drawers), desk, chair, and window treatments.
 The rooms are not carpeted.
 Students often bring small area rugs.
 All beds are extra long, and require the larger size linens.
 We do not allow extra furniture in your rooms, except for the following items: small bookshelves (no taller than 3 ft), two-drawer metal file cabinet, blow up chair/mattress, and standard size drafting board tables, if required by your major.

 What other services does Residence Life provide in the halls?
 Our residence halls are overseen by live-in, professional hall administrators (Resident Directors) and student Resident Assistants 24 hours a day, seven days a week.
 Residents can contact these individuals for information, concerns, or emergencies.